-These investments in existing assets/infrastructure will increase development density in the City of Buffalo that encourages walkability and multi-modal transportation, connects dis-advantaged communities with employment clusters, and attracts private investment to further foster a vibrant, sustainable community in line with the Region's established smart growth principles.
+BUDC continued to make significant strides in the Northland Beltline Corridor redevelopment area in 2022.
+BUDC, in coordination with Empire State Development, successfully secured \$14.4 million through the EDA Build Back Better grant program to bring additional resources for the development of 541 E. Delavan Avenue; 612 Northland-B Building; a Clean Energy Microgrid; substation upgrades and other improvements within the Northland Beltline Corridor.
 The Northland Beltline Corridor continues to evolve as an innovation hub focused on workforce training, advanced manufacturing, and energy, with a focus on encouraging job training and employment for East Side residents.
 The combined project at Northland Central has exceeded \$100 million.
 In addition to the grant funding from ESD, NYPA and the City of Buffalo, additional financing has been provided by Citibank and Key Bank, through the use of Historic Preservation Tax Credits and New Market Tax Credits allocated through the National Trust Community Investment Corporation and Building America Community Development Entity.
-Key Bank has provided construction bridge financing.
+Key Bank and Evans Bank have provided construction bridge financing for development of the Northland Central Building.